xxittysnxx/sport-semantic-system/README.md

 FLUSH PRIVILEGES;
 ```

-For the yolo model, finding your data to train model, we use https://www.kaggle.com/datasets/mathurinache/olympic-games-sports-images and store under `model/data` folder.
+For the yolo model, finding your data to train model, we use https://www.gettyimages.com to fetch images and store under `model/data` folder.

-Then run the `train.ipynb`, you will get the nodel `best.pt` for best weights and `last.pt` for last epoch of training and you can adjust the attributes in `train.ipynb` to get your model fits better.
+Then run the `train.ipynb`, you will get the model `best.pt` for best weights and `last.pt` for last epoch of training and you can adjust the attributes in `train.ipynb` to get your model fits better.

 To setup the server, make sure to install all needed package: